👀 SQL LEAD and LAG Functions: Access Previous and Next Row Values in SQL

 )

-✨ Which Should You Use?
+✨ LEAD vs LAG: Which Function Should You Use?

 Situation Use This